 Intravenous fluids may be necessary as severe burns often result in fluid loss.

-Analgesics may be prescribed to relieve pain.
+Analgesics to relieve pain.

 Application of a waterproof sunblock.
 Speak to your veterinarian about which brands are safe to use on cats.
 Do not use products containing octyl salicylate and/or zinc oxide as these are toxic to cats.